GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 1. `Layer` -> `Add Layer` -> `Open Delimited Text Layer`.
-2. Click on `File name` click on the three points ![](/fig/Three_points.png) and navigate to your csv file and click `Open`.
+2. Click on `File name` click on the three points ![](/fig/Three_points.png) and navigate to your CSV file and click `Open`.
 3. `File Format`: Here you can specify which delimiter is used in the file you want to import.
-In a standard .csv file commas `,` is used.
+In a standard CSV file, commas `,` are used.
 If this is not the case, select `Custom delimiters`.
 Here you can choose the exact delimiter used in your file.